Other Statutory Disclosures

 The Company recognises the difference it can create through its presence as a national housebuilder by developing thriving communities through supporting the local community and charitable projects.
 The Company and its employees are actively involved in fundraising activities for our selected charitable partners.

-Divisions annually select a local charity to support whereby its purpose is in alignment with one of the Group’s key priorities.
-This allows each part of the business to choose a charity meaningful to them in the communities in which they operate.
+Divisions annually select a local charity to support which has a purpose that aligns with one of the Group’s key priorities.
+This allows each part of the business to choose a charity that is meaningful to them in the communities in which they operate.
 In accordance with Company policy, the charity must be verified before any donations are made to it and a record is maintained of all charitable contributions made.

-The Group paid £0.2m in charitable donations during the year, being £0.1m in respect of national charities and £0.1m in support of local charities.
+The Group paid £0.1m in charitable donations during the year, being £0.1m in support of local charities.

 The Company does not engage or support any form of political donations.
 No Group company or employee is permitted to make a political donation in the name of the Company and employees are cautioned to be extra vigilant to ensure that political contributions are not made in circumstances where gifts, hospitality or the actions of third parties are engaged in transactions on behalf of the Company.
 The Group made no political donations during the year.